Stories from Hartford's Grassroots

 In spite of that criticism, the 1860 Talcott Church Emancipation Day celebration was full of music: “music, singing speech making and Mitchell’s Band performing.”

-This event was significant for a number of reasons, not the least of which that local African Americans were marking the freedom of others, outside of the United States, had been emancipated.
+This event was significant for a number of reasons, not the least of which that local African Americans were marking the freedom of others, outside of the United States, who had achieved emancipation.

-Eight months before that celebration ,in 1859, John Brown was executed in Charlottesville, Virginia.
+Eight months before that celebration, in 1859, John Brown was executed in Charles Town, Virginia.
 Eight months after the Talcott Street parade in April 1860, the American Civil War began.

-A lesser known but no less striking event in December, 1860, three hundred assembled Hartford school children sang Christmas Carols in front of City Hall on Market Street just few blocks away from the Talcott Street Church.
-For an unexplained reason, they also sang “Dixie.”
+A lesser known but no less striking event in December, 1860, when three hundred assembled Hartford school children sang Christmas Carols in front of City Hall on Market Street, just few blocks away from the Talcott Street Church.
+For some unexplained reason, they also sang “Dixie.”

 Nineteenth Century Black Resistance